Anubhavagnihotrii/PDFGenerator/README.md

 ### Prerequisites

-- Java 17 or higher should be installed.
+- JDK 22 or higher should be installed.
 - Maven (Optional) `if using intellij not required`

 ### Installation